Kaikhosro I Gurieli: Career

 Kaikhosro Gurieli was the son of Vakhtang I Gurieli.
 He was installed, in 1626, by Levan II Dadiani, Prince of Mingrelia, who had defeated, dethroned, and blinded his brother-in-law Simon I Gurieli.
 In 1658, Kaikhosro supported his uterine half-brother Liparit III Dadiani against Alexander III, King of Imereti.
 At the battle of Bandza in June 1658, Alexander won a decisive victory and established loyal regimes in Guria and Mingrelia.
 Kaikhosro was forced in exile to Istanbul.
-He then secured support of the Ottoman pasha of Akhaltsikhe Rustam, a Muslim Georgian, and capitalized on the anarchy in Imereti following King Alexander's death to attack his rival prince Demetre Gurieli in 1660.
-Vameq III Dadiani intervened with a force of Mingrelians, Imeretians, and Abkhazians to protect Demetre.
+He then secured support of the Ottoman pasha of Akhaltsikhe Rustam, a Muslim Georgian, and capitalized on the anarchy in Imereti following King Alexander's death to attack his rival prince Demetrius Gurieli in 1660.
+Vameq III Dadiani intervened with a force of Mingrelians, Imeretians, and Abkhazians to protect Demetrius.
 Kaikhosro took shelter at the Achi Monastery and counterattacked, succeeding in taking Ozurgeti, Guria's chief town.
-Kaikhosro's triumph was short-lived; he was treacherously murdered by the Gurian nobleman Machutadze and Guria reverted to Demetre Gurieli.
-Kaikhosro's sons Giorgi and Malakia fled to Akhaltsikhe.
+Kaikhosro's triumph was short-lived; he was treacherously murdered by the Gurian nobleman Machutadze and Guria reverted to Demetrius Gurieli.
+Kaikhosro's sons George and Malakia fled to Akhaltsikhe.

 Family

-Kaikhosro was married to Khvaramze Goshadze (fl.
+Kaikhosro was married to Princess Khvaramze Goshadze (fl.
 1664).
 He had two sons and two daughters: